 Gateways/Flying Times: There are no direct flights from the UK.
 Air France fly from Heathrow via Paris, and KLM from Heathrow via Amsterdam.
 There are local connecting flights from Antigua.
 Paris: 8 hours 50 minutes.
 Amsterdam: 9 hours.

-Average daytime temperature in winter is about 80-83 degrees F. Summer is a few degrees warmer.
-Evenings are cool in the winter.
+The average daytime temperature in winter is 26ºC-28ºC with cool evenings.
+Summer is a few degrees warmer.

 French is the official language of St. Martin but English is widely spoken.